 We have various communities of such friends: people with whom we share a religious vision; and/or a vision for society; and/or a humanitarian cause; and/or a commitment to art, literature, science etc. Although we may not know these friends personally, we know we can count on them --just as they can count on us-- in our shared commitments to ideas and ideals in which we believe.
 These are people who have come into our lives and never left our sides.
 They are with us, as we are with them.

-We are about to mark the 11th anniversary of the Institute for Jewish Ideas and Ideals, founded in October 2007.
+We are marking the 16th anniversary of the Institute for Jewish Ideas and Ideals, founded in October 2007.
 During these amazing years, the Institute has grown into an important force on behalf of an intellectually vibrant, compassionate and inclusive Orthodox Judaism.
-Our website jewishideas.org has been attracting many thousands of visits per month; our journal, Conversations, is read by thousands of readers worldwide; our University Network includes hundreds of students, with Campus Fellows on two dozen American campuses.
-Our National Scholar’s online learning link has brought Torah wisdom to a large audience, as has our youtube channel youtube.com/jewishideasorg.
-Our newly established "Sephardic Initiative" is focusing on teacher training, publications, online resources.
-Our classes, programs, publications, teachers' conferences, projects in Israel…and so much more…have impacted profoundly on many lives.
+Our website jewishideas.org has been attracting many thousands of visits per month; our journal, Conversations, is read by thousands of readers worldwide; our University Network has included hundreds of students, with programs on many American campuses.
+Our National Scholar’s online learning link and our Zoom classes have brought Torah wisdom to a large audience, as has our youtube channel youtube.com/jewishideasorg.
+Our "Sephardic Initiative" is focusing on teacher training, publications, online resources.
 The Institute has been here as a resource for the many people seeking guidance in Jewish law, tradition, worldview.

 The Institute for Jewish Ideas and Ideals began as an idea, as a framework for reshaping the thinking within the Orthodox Jewish community and beyond.
 It has been a strong, steady voice for diversity, creativity, dynamism.
 It has been a strong, steady voice against authoritarianism, obscurantism, extremism and sectarianism.

-The Institute for Jewish Ideas and Ideals has made great strides of progress in the past decade, and we hope it will continue to grow dramatically in the years ahead.
+The Institute for Jewish Ideas and Ideals has made great strides of progress in the past sixteen years, and we hope it will continue to grow dramatically in the years ahead.

 How did we get to this point?
 How did our Institute community manage to undertake so many projects and raise millions of dollars to fund our work?